 The subject matter of the American Government examination is drawn from the following topics.
 The percentages next to the main topics indicate the approximate percentage of exam questions on that topic.

-Institutions and Policy Processes: Presidency, Bureaucracy, and Congress (30%–35%)
+Institutions and Policy Processes: Presidency, Bureaucracy, Congress, and the Federal Courts (30%–35%)

 - The major formal and informal institutional arrangements and powers